 The Ministry for the Environment publishes information annually about greenhouse gas emissions in New Zealand.
-On this page you will find the latest information on New Zealand’s Greenhouse Gas Inventory, the Net Position, Voluntary Greenhouse Gas Reporting and emission projections.
+On this page you will find information about New Zealand’s Greenhouse Gas Inventory, the Net Position, voluntary corporate greenhouse gas reporting and emission projections.

 Under the Kyoto Protocol, New Zealand will have to limit its levels of greenhouse gas emissions to 1990 levels, on average, during the period 2008 to 2012.
 If we cannot reach this target, we will have to take responsibility for any excess emissions.

 The net position is a forecast of New Zealand's emissions against this target.

 Each year, the Ministry for the Environment leads a whole-of-government process to update the net position for the Minister for Climate Change Issues.
 The latest report provides provisional data for New Zealand's balance of emission units during the first commitment period of the Kyoto Protocol (2008–2012).
 The data will be finalised after the UNFCCC review process is complete.

 The net position webpage also includes the latest information on the provision for the Kyoto Protocol Financial Position.

 The net position reports were reviewed in 2005, 2007, and 2009 by independent consultants with expertise in projecting greenhouse gas emissions.
 The review reports are available at the Ministry's publication page.